Nikkei drops, risk sentiment hit by hawkish Fed tone, trade war worries

 Shares of exporters such as automakers and electronics stocks were sold.

-Mining stocks underperformed after oil prices eased, hitting Inpex Corp (1605.T), which sank 2.0 percent.
+Mining stocks underperformed after oil prices eased, hitting Inpex Corp, which sank 2.0 percent.

-Shippers bucked the weakness and soared after the Baltic Dry Index .BADI, or freight charges, rose 1.0 percent overnight.
-Mitsui OSK Lines (9104.T) surged 2.3 percent and Kawasaki Kisen (9107.T) added 1.5 percent.
+Shippers bucked the weakness and soared after the Baltic Dry Index, or freight charges, rose 1.0 percent overnight.
+Mitsui OSK Lines surged 2.3 percent and Kawasaki Kisen added 1.5 percent.